awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dev-tst-prereqs.md

 1. Create a customer managed policy that grants permissions to manage IDT and AWS IoT Greengrass roles\.

-   1. Open a text editor and save the following policy contents in a JSON file\.
+   1. If you are not using PreInstalled, open a text editor and save the following policy contents in a JSON file\.
+If you are using PreInstalled, proceed to the following step\.

       ```
       <a name="customer-managed-policy-cli"></a>{